NachoColl/blockchain-web-services/docs/index.md

-# A New Generation of Web Services
+# BWS: Blockchain Web Services

 Blockchain technologies are rising at an incredible rate.